burn-research/aPrioriDNS/docs/source/contribute.rst

 This installs development dependencies (testing, formatting, documentation tools) and allows changes to be picked up immediately.

+The following steps are recommended for who wants to contribute to the project, but they are not necessary if you're planning to edit the library for personal usage only.

 5. Run tests
 ^^^^^^^^^^^^